wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 theme = 'hugo-theme-mini'
 ```

-Now if you run `hugo server`, your website will compile locally and you taken the first step towards building your website :tada:.
+Now if you run `hugo server`, your website will compile locally and you have taken the first step towards building your website :tada:.
 Just type in the localhost number produced into your browser.
 In this case `//localhost:52500/`.
 ```
 hugo server
 ```